Characters: Dragon Ball Original Series Villains

 - Calling Card: At the sight of his murders he would place a piece of paper which the Demon Symbol on it nearby.

 - Curb-Stomp Battle: Inflicts fatal ones on King Chappa, Pamput, Bacterian, Man-Wolf, Giran, and Krillin.
 Many were single stroke battles.

 - Evil Feels Good: He really enjoys his work of murdering people.

 - Hero Killer: He murdered Krillin and many of the other recurring martial artists.

 - It Amused Me: In the anime, after he killed Giran, he also killed a panda / bear guy (whom previously being bullied by Giran) who tried to thank him.
 Then, he coldly said to the guy's son he killed the father for fun.
 It only happened in anime, because in the manga, he simply left the panda / bear father and son after he killed Giran.

 - Our Gargoyles Rock: Bears a resemblance to a Namekian gargoyle.

-- Oh Crap: When he realizes that, in his second fight with Goku, that he has no chance at all against Goku.
+- Oh Crap: When he realizes that, in his second fight with Goku, that he has no chance at all at winning.
 Gets another one when he looks back while trying to escape and sees Goku about to fire a Kamehameha right at him.